Cruikshanks/mac-setup/README.md

 - Untick `Automatically rearrange Spaces based on most recent use`.
 This will stop my full screen apps from moving position.
 - Untick `Group windows by application`.
 Should be able to more easily move between the windows of an app.
-- Set Dashboard as `As space`.
-This is what enables the sticky notes in the far left Space on a Mac.

-### System Preferences > Dock

-- Tick `Automatically hide and show the Dock`

 ### System Preferences > Energy Saver